 How do the Green Up bags make their way out to the roadsides?
-With the help of Vtrans, the bags are distributed to the nine district garages and then out to the towns for distribution in mid-April.
+With the help of Vtrans, the bags are distributed to the eight district garages and then out to the towns for distribution in mid-April.

 What else happens on Green Up Day?
 Many communities provide refreshments, breakfast, picnic lunch or BBQ, dinner and even live music and entertainment.
 Contact your town coordinator to see what the local traditions may be.